stelf/peace.of.techdub-2/README.md

-This is the source code for a short 90s intro-style ad for a music event taking place in [Sofia, Bulgaria](https://en.wikipedia.org/wiki/Sofia).
+This is the source code for a short 90s intro-style ad for a dubtechno (music) event taking place in [Sofia, Bulgaria](https://en.wikipedia.org/wiki/Sofia).

 The video is done with pipeline of tools.
 You can consult assets/export for the takes and the progress.